What are Microsoft Teams live events

 The video input is the foundation of the live event and it can vary from a single webcam to a multi-camera professional video production.
 The live events in Microsoft 365 support a spectrum of production scenarios, include an event produced in Teams using a webcam or an event produced in an external app or device.
 You can choose these options depending on their project requirements and budget.
 There are two ways to produce events:

 Teams: This production method allows users to produce their live events in Teams using their webcam or using A/V input from Teams room systems.
 This option is the best and quickest option if you want to use the audio and video devices connected to the PC or are inviting remote presenters to participate in the event.
 This option allows users to easily use their webcams and share their screen as input in the event.

-External app or device: External encoders allow users to produce their live events directly from an external hardware or software-based encoder with Stream.
+Teams Encoder: Allows users to produce their live events directly from an external hardware or software-based encoder with Teams.
 This option is best if you already have studio quality equipment (for example, media mixers) which support streaming to a Real-time Messaging Protocol (RTMP) service.
 This type of production is typically used in large-scale events such as executive town halls – where a single stream from a media mixer is broadcasted to the audience.

 The live event streaming platform is made up of the following pieces: